Theodosian Women #1

-Faith has worked as a lifeguard, paralegal, systems analyst, human resources executive, college professor, freelance writer and novelist.
-It’s not that she can’t keep a job; it’s that there always seems to be something new to learn.
+Faith L. Justice has worked as a lifeguard, paralegal, systems analyst, human resources executive, college professor, freelance writer and novelist.
+It’s not that she can’t keep a job; it’s that there’s always something new to learn.
 She writes in her historic land-marked home “The Suffragette House” in Brooklyn, New York where she lives with her husband, daughter, and the required gaggle of cats.
 For fun, Faith likes to dig in the dirt—her garden and various archaeological sites.

 Faith’s short stories and poems have appeared in such publications as Alternate Realities, The Copperfield Review and Beyond Science Fiction and Fantasy.
 Her story “Better the Devil” appears in the Circles in the Hair anthology and garnered honorable mentions in both The Year’s Best Fantasy and Horror: Nineteenth Collection and the Writers of the Future Contest.
 She’s collected some of her best short stories in three volumes: Time Again and Other Fantastic Stories, Slow Death and Other Dark Tales and The Reluctant Groom and Other Historical Stories.
 All are available in print, eBook, and audio book at all the usual places.

 Faith collected her articles about Hypatia, Lady Philosopher of Alexandria (and a major character in Selene) in Hypatia: Her Life and Times, available in print and ebook.
 In addition, she’s published numerous non-fiction articles in venues such as Salon.com, Writer’s Digest (cover article), The Writer, and Bygone Days.
 Her creative non-fiction piece “A Child Like Me” appears in A Cup of Comfort for Parents of Children with Autism.
 Her complete list of writing credits are available here.